Radiant0726/CBW/README.md

 ```
 A cluster_results.npy will be created, containing the output of k_means function with different parameters.

-## Generating the Poisoned Training Set
+## Generating the Poisoned/Watermarked Training Set

-To generate the poisoned Mel training set based on key values in config.yaml, run:
+To generate the poisoned/watermarked Mel training set based on key values in config.yaml, run:
 ```
 ./data_preprocess_poison.py
 ```

 Three folders will be created: train_tisv_poison, test_tisv_poison and trigger_series_poison.
-train_tisv_poison contains .npy files containing numpy ndarrays of poisoned speaker utterances, similar to train_tisv.
+`train_tisv_poison` contains .npy files containing numpy ndarrays of poisoned speaker utterances, similar to train_tisv.
-test_tisv_poison contains .npy files for testing the hack try, all the .npy files are the triggers for the backdoor.
+`test_tisv_poison` contains .npy files for testing the hack try, all the .npy files are the triggers for the backdoor.
-trigger_series_poison contains .WAV of the triggers used.
+`trigger_series_poison` contains .WAV of the triggers used.

-## Training and Evaluating the Attacked Model
+## Training and Evaluating the Watermarked Model

-To train the attacked speaker verification model, run:
+To train the watermarked speaker verification model, run:
 ```
 ./train_speech_embedder_poison.py
 ```